rotbau/oaktreeapp/README.md

 kubectl -n product-store get svc
 ```

 Look for the EXTERNAL-IP for the product-store service.
-If EXTERNAL-IP is pending you may need to add a load balancer
+Open this IP in your web browser to access application UI.

 NAME            TYPE           CLUSTER-IP      EXTERNAL-IP    PORT(S)        AGE
 product-store   LoadBalancer   100.69.66.117   172.31.3.190   80:30373/TCP   13s

+Note: If EXTERNAL-IP is. pending you may need to add a loadbalancer